Flavia-etyang/Flavia-etyang/README.md

 ## Profile

-I am a maritime intelligence and back-office operations professional with four years of experience supporting vessel-focused intelligence operations.
+I am a maritime intelligence and back-office operations professional with four years of experience supporting vessel-focused intelligence operations for Windward AI.

 My work sits at the intersection of: